Coming Fall 2018

-Gina Renee Hall, 18-years old, was petite, beautiful and soft-spoken.
+Gina Renee Hall, 18-years old, was a petite, beautiful and soft-spoken Radford University student.
 She was voted "Most Popular" in her senior class at Coeburn High.
-Gina went out for a night of dancing at a Blacksburg nightclub to celebrate the successful completion of her mid-term exams at Radford University on June 28, 1980.
-She was last seen around midnight, leaving the club with Stephen Epperly.
+Gina went out for a night of dancing at a Blacksburg nightclub on June 28, 1980.
+She danced with a man named Stephen Epperly and was last seen around midnight, leaving the club with Epperly.
 Gina called her sister at 1:00 am from a secluded cabin at nearby Claytor Lake, telling her she was with a man named "Steve".
+Her discarded, bloody clothing was later found.
 In the four decades since her disappearance, the search for her remains has been the most comprehensive body search in Virginia history.

 The Lead Investigator

 Clarence "Austin" Hall, was the Virginia State Police officer who first questioned Stephen Epperly in the case.
 The bulk of Austin Hall's previous experience was in highway patrol, but after demonstrating strong investigative skills early in the case, he was appointed the lead investigator and also directed the search for Gina Hall's body.
 Working closely with Everett Shockley, Hall interviewed witnesses and gathered evidence to build the entirely circumstantial case against Epperly, with no direct evidence.
 Austin Hall's court testimony in the murder trial was especially damning.